 The Ridley X-Night SL Disc Ultegra DI2 is an uncompromising approach to a cyclo-cross race bike from the Belgian specialists

-Cyclo-cross is celebrated passionately in Belgium so it’s not surprising that the Flanders based Ridley take cyclo-cross bikes very seriously.
+Cyclo-cross is celebrated passionately in Belgium so it’s not surprising that Flanders-based Ridley takes cyclo-cross bikes very seriously.

 Ridley is keen to differentiate the X-Night SL Disc from other types of drop-bar off-road bikes.
 Stating that the X-Night SL Disc is an uncompromised agile race bike that has been finely tuned for competition using the feedback of multiple cyclo-cross world champions; one of whom is rising Belgian star Eli Iserbyt.

-Manufactured using Toray carbon, Ridley has saved 200g over their slower end carbon X-Night frame by using specific combinations of carbon grade which gives them control of the frames stiffness characteristics.
+Manufactured using Toray carbon, Ridley has saved 200g over its lower-end carbon X-Night frame by using specific combinations of carbon grade which gives engineers control of the frames stiffness characteristics.

-Conforming to all modern standards the X-Night SL has 12mm bolt-thru front and rear axle as well as flat mount brake calipers.
-Ridley achieves fully integrated internal routing using their F-Steerer giving the X-Night SL Disc a very clean cable-free appearance, provides easy carrying and combats mud ingress.
+Conforming to all modern standards, the X-Night SL has 12mm bolt-thru front and rear axle as well as flat mount brake calipers.
+Ridley achieves fully integrated internal routing using its F-Steerer, giving the X-Night SL Disc a very clean cable-free appearance, provides easy carrying and combats mud ingress.

 A Shimano Ultegra DI2 drivetrain is paired with a Rotor 3D30 46/36T chainset.
 A set of Fulcrum Racing Rapid Red 500 roll on a set Donnelly MXP Folding 33mm tyres.
 Finishing kit is from Ridley’s own brand Forza.